She wrote, “I am very very new to homeschooling . . .” and asked for help.

 furniture warehouse.
 They had been discarded by the public school.

-SUBJECTS.
+7 SUBJECTS.

 There are four core subjects: language arts, math, science, and social studies.

-CURRICULA.
+8 CURRICULA.

 There will be lots of good recommendations from homeschooling friends and your communities.
 I’m going to share what we’ve used.
-Keep in mind that it is easy to do the same subject content with multiple grade levels and rotate from year to year.
+Keep in mind that it is easy to do the same subject content with multiple grade levels and rotate specific content from year to year.
 It involves looping the content of a subject each year.
 Also, not all textbooks have to be completed!
 Usually there’s more than you can do in a single year, no matter what the authors of the text indicate in the instructional outline.
 Homeschooling is not about finishing the books!
 It’s about building knowledge and developing skills; it’s about life learning.

 Having shared the above, what follows in this post is a description of the curricula that we have used in our homeschool, K-12 since 2005.